Photo of Joanie Calem

 Biography

 Joanie Calem has been a performing musician, music teacher, and storyteller since 1983.
 She graduated from the Rubin Academy of Music in Jerusalem, Israel, with a major in piano and went on to study music education at the Levinsky Teaching Seminar in Ramat Aviv, Israel.
-She studied composition with Israeli composer Hagar Kadima in Tel Aviv, Israel, and completed her degree, music in community building, at DePaul University in Chicago, Illinois.
+She studied composition with Israeli composer Hagar Kadima in Tel Aviv, Israel, and completed her degree, Music in Community Building, at DePaul University in Chicago, Illinois.
 Having lived overseas for 23 years, Joanie is well versed in multi-cultural experiences and cross-cultural interchanges.
 Joanie moved to the Columbus, Ohio, area in 1998 and has been teaching music and performing all over the Midwest ever since.

 Joanie’s goal in every teaching residency and performance is to share the magic of music with students/audiences, using music as a platform for community building and learning non-musical topics.
 Her programs are always interactive, providing multiple opportunities for participants to solidify their learning experience through active involvement, be it through adding on-the-spot new verses to “zipper” songs, participating in body percussion or hand movement accompaniments, as puppeteers, or acting out roles in song stories.